Chat with us, powered by LiveChat ;

 3. Closer Connection Test

 This test assesses whether you have more significant connections to Puerto Rico than any other country or U.S. state.
-It looks at the location of your permanent home, family, personal belongings, and social and civic engagements.
+Move personal belongings to your Puerto Rican residence, and use local services such as internet and insurance providers.

 Practical Tips: